busytex/busyide/README.md

 29. Unify ok/error + initial promp
 30. pstoedit
 31. dot and dotdot get unselected, because dirname does not match . or .. in the select
+32. Do not close edited file when viewing directory or git

 ```shell
 # https://github.com/xloem/emterm